Mind over chatter.

 Some of Dr. Blyton’s proudest accomplishments include co-authoring the 1954 Tau Kappa Alpha best- selling debate text Principles of Argumentation and Debate, being named president of the American Forensic Association, and organizing the first integrated debate in the nation between the University of Kentucky and Kentucky State University.
 This historic debate made headlines nationwide and came two years before the Supreme Court’s decision in Brown vs. Board of Education.

-The Blyton Book Awards and Scholarship honor the memory and legacy of Dr. Blyton.
-In addition to the Blyton Book Awards which are presented annually to an outstanding Junior and Senior Division student, the Blyton Scholarship Fund which he initiated enables outstanding seniors at KHSSL schools to attend college.
+The Blyton Book Awards honor the memory and legacy of Dr. Blyton.
+They are presented annually to an outstanding Junior and Senior Division student.
 Dr. Blyton’s many years of service to forensics in Kentucky, as well as the nation, are immeasurable.
 For over five decades, Dr. Gifford Blyton was a beacon of leadership for thousands of forensic students and teachers.

-Blyton Book Awards are presented annually to two outstanding KHSSL students — one from the Junior Division and one from the Senior Division.
-The awards are named for Dr. Gifford Blyton, former director of KHSSL.
+Blyton Book Awards are presented annually to two outstanding KHSSL students — one from the Junior Division (current 8th grader) and one from the Senior Division (current 12th grader).
+The awards are named for Dr. Gifford Blyton, former Executive Director of KHSSL.

-For a student to be eligible for this award, he/she must have (1) competed in KHSSL for at least two years, (2) proved to be superior in more than one KHSSL event (which, in the Senior Division, includes drama and debate), and (3) promoted speech, drama, and/or debate activities within his/her school, community, and state.
+For a student to be eligible for this award, he/she must have (1) competed in KHSSL for at least two years, (2) proved to be superior in more than one KHSSL event, and (3) promoted speech and/or debate activities within his/her school, community, and state.

-The recipient of this award in each division will be chosen by an impartial panel selected by the Director with the award presented at the State Championship Tournament.
-The coaches of the winners will be notified prior to the tournaments.
+The recipient of this award in each grade will be chosen by an impartial panel selected by the Director with the award presented at the State Championship Speech Tournament for that grade.
+The coaches of the winners will be notified prior to the awards ceremonies.